sushihentaime/blogist/TASKS.md

 22. Learn about vim
 23. Do TLS Config for the server (Done)
 24. Create a CRON Job that inform the user that its account will be deleted after 1 month of inactive use
-25. Add Load Testing & adding metrics
+25. Add Load Testing
 26. Allow the content markdown to also includes images and codes
-27. could not start postgres container: port not found: creating reaper failed: failed to create container - Testcontainers error waiting to resolve
+27. could not start postgres container: port not found: creating reaper failed: failed to create container - Testcontainers error waiting to resolve (Done)
+28. Add metrics middleware (Done)
+29. Test the updated_at of blogs
+30. Rewrite the realip package

 Additional Features